-The alliance is a collaborative, political membership organisation, the goal of which is to strengthen the Oslo region as a competitive and sustainable region in Europe.
+The alliance is a collaborative, political membership organisation.
+The overall goal is to strengthen the Oslo region as a competitive and sustainable region in Europe.
 This regional political collaboration is a response to increasing pressure for growth in a national perspective, as well as increased competition from ever-stronger European cities and regions.

-• Direct efforts to profile and market the Oslo
+- Direct efforts to profile and market the Oslo region internationally.

 The Council is the highest political body of Oslo Region alliance, and is made up of the mayors of the municipalities and counties in the region, as well as the governing mayor of the City of Oslo.